rlnB2022/luminous-personnel/README.md

 # Technologies Used

-This project is created with:
+This project was created with the following tech:

 * HTML 5
 * CSS 3